-"The Minister's determination in respect of this licence is conditional upon immediate full compliance by the Licensee in respect of all requirements and conditions which are imposed under the relevant legal provisions applicable to the Marine Survey Office."
+The Minister's determination in respect of this licence is conditional upon immediate full compliance by the Licensee in respect of all requirements and conditions which are imposed under the relevant legal provisions applicable to the Marine Survey Office."

-Sea Fisheries Protection Authority: Cooley Oysters Limited operates this site in the area of Ballagan.
-This site is intertidal and no wild fisheries are present within the licensed site.
-Official control inspections can be carried out at low tide on both sites.
-The sites are not adjacent to any WWTP discharge point.
-Cooley Oysters Limited operate a purification tank system and along with routine sampling for microbial and viral contamination carried out in its shellfish.
-Direct consumption of shellfish harvested from this site currently does not pose an additional risk to human health.
+Sea Fisheries Protection Authority: The site is situated in the area of Ballagan.
+The site is intertidal and no wild fisheries are present within the licensed sites.
+Official control inspections can be carried out at low tide.
+The site is not adjacent to any WWTP discharge point.
+Cooley Oysters Ltd operate a purification tank system and along with routine sampling for microbial and viral contamination in its shellfish sites which are in current production.
+It is unlikely that shellfish grown and harvested from this site will pose any additional risk to human health from direct consumption of shellfish.